About the UW & Seattle

 The University of Washington is consistently rated among the top institutions of higher learning.
-The UW was 11th in the U.S. News & World Report 2017 ranking of best global universities, and it’s recognized as one of the most innovative universities in the world by Reuters.
+The UW is 10th in the U.S. News & World Report ranking of best global universities, and it’s been recognized by Reuters as the most innovative public university in the United States.

 The UW offers many areas of study, including more than 300 separate programs and more than 575 degree options.
 A major research center, the University attracts more money in federal research grants than any other public school in the United States.
 The outstanding faculty includes seven Nobel Prize winners and 15 MacArthur Fellows, also known as genius grant recipients.

 Beyond the excellent academics, the University of Washington features one of the most beautiful college campuses in the world.
 Located just four miles north of downtown Seattle, the campus offers stunning views of snow-capped Mount Rainier and nearby Lake Washington.
 In the spring, the University's many gardens bloom with color and its Japanese cherry trees erupt in spectacular pink and white blossoms.

 Seattle is the largest city in the Pacific Northwest, a spectacular and diverse region of the country.
 With its clean air and water and plentiful mountains, lakes, rivers and forests, Seattle is a marvelous place to visit and to call home.

 Seattle offers something for everyone, from the buzz of the city to the calm of the outdoors.
 Cultural attractions include world-class museums, an aquarium, a zoo, professional and college sports, a symphony and large annual film and music festivals.
 You’ll also find excellent running, biking, hiking, camping, boating and skiing both in the city and nearby.